Near Frankston in Anderson County, Texas — The American South (West South Central)

 Location.
 32° 1.441′ N, 95° 29.321′ W. Marker is near Frankston, Texas, in Anderson County.
 Marker is at the intersection of Farm to Market Road 19 and Road 320, on the right when traveling south on Road 19.
 Touch for map.
 Marker is in this post office area: Frankston TX 75763, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Frankston Railroad Depot (approx. 2.1 miles away); Cuney (approx. 4.3 miles away); Earle's Chapel Cemetery (approx. 10.3 miles away); Earle's Chapel Methodist Church (approx. 10.3 miles away); Old Neches Saline Road (approx. 10˝ Dewberry Plantation House (approx. 10.6 miles away); Camp of the Army of the Republic of Texas (approx. 10.6 miles away); Bullard Water Well (approx. 12.7 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Frankston Railroad Depot (approx. 2.1 miles away); Frankston City Park (approx. 2.1 miles away); Cuney (approx. 4.3 miles away); Mount Vernon United Methodist Church (approx. 7.9 miles away); Earle's Chapel Cemetery (approx. 10.3 miles Earle's Chapel Methodist Church (approx. 10.3 miles away); Old Neches Saline Road (approx. 10˝ miles away); Dewberry Plantation House (approx. 10.6 miles away).
+Touch for a list and map of all markers in Frankston.

 Credits.
 This page was last revised on March 17, 2017.
-This page originally submitted on March 17, 2017, by Gregory Walker of La Grange, Texas.
-This page has been viewed 335 times since then and 38 times this year.
+It was originally submitted on March 17, 2017, by Gregory Walker of La Grange, Texas.
+This page has been viewed 645 times since then and 32 times this year.
 Photos: 1, 2. submitted on March 17, 2017, by Gregory Walker of La Grange, Texas. • Bernard Fisher was the editor who published this page.